crackalamoo/globe/README.md

 * Press A to see a close-up of your current location.
 * Press C to return to normal view centered on the globe.
 * Press N to set the simulated time to match the real time.
+* Press B to show/hide borders.
+(Borders are approximate.)
 * Press space to play or pause day/night motion.

 ## Image Sources